-With so many schools making it possible to earn an online degree in nonprofit management, it is now necessary to create rankings to make the school search easier for professionals.
-This ranking was created with the aide of research that was done at the National Center for Education Statistics.
+With so many schools making it possible to earn an online degree program in nonprofit management, it is now necessary to create rankings to make the school search easier for professionals.
+This ranking was created with the aid of research that was done at the National Center for Education Statistics.
 An initial pool of 90 schools was identified by searching the site’s College Navigator database for the term “accelerated online Master’s in Nonprofit Management.”
-The final 10 programs, which are listed below, were ultimately chosen based on their in-state graduate tuition rates.
+The final 10 online programs, which are listed below, were ultimately chosen based on their in-state graduate tuition rates.

 10. Johnson and Wales University

-Providence, Rhode Island
+Location: Providence, Rhode Island

-Online Master of Science in Nonprofit Management
+Degree: Online Master of Science in Nonprofit Management

 9. Post University

-Online Master of Science in Counseling and Human Services, Concentration in Non-Profit Management
+Degree: Online Master of Science in Counseling and Human Services, Concentration in Non-Profit Management

 7. Troy University

-Online Master of Public Administration, Concentration in Non-Profit Management
+Degree: Online Master of Public Administration, Concentration in Non-Profit Management

 6. The University of Maryland University College

-Online Master of Science in Management with a Specialization in Non-Profit and Association Management
+Degree: Online Master of Science in Management with a Specialization in Non-Profit and Association Management

 5. Our Lady of the Lake University

-San Antonio, Texas
+Location: San Antonio, Texas

-Online Master of Science in Nonprofit Management
+Degree: Online Master of Science in Nonprofit Management

 4. The University of Houston Downtown

-Online Master of Arts in Non-Profit Management
+Degree: Online Master of Arts in Nonprofit Management (MANPM)

-Graduates receive a degree and a separate Graduate Certificate in Leadership and Strategic Planning; students can earn the certificate while still in the program and use that to help boost their career prospects.
-This is a 100 percent online degree that does not require any residencies on campus; students simply log into their school’s virtual portal and take their asynchronous and synchronous courses through the internet.
-Full-time students will be able to complete this degree in 18 months while part-time students may take up to three years.
+Graduates receive a degree and a separate Graduate Certificate in nonprofit Leadership and Strategic Planning.
+Furthermore, students can earn the certificate while still in the program and boost their career prospects.
+This 100 percent online degree does not require any residencies on campus.
+Instead, students simply log into their school’s virtual portal and take their asynchronous and synchronous courses through the internet.
+Full-time students can complete this degree in 18 months, while part-time students may take up to three years.

 3. The University of Central Florida

-Online Master of Nonprofit Management
+Degree: Online Master of Nonprofit Management

 2. Louisiana State University at Shreveport

-Online Master of Science in Nonprofit Administration
+Degree: Online Master of Science in Nonprofit Administration